-Financing large-scale commercialisation of break-through climate technologies The transition to net zero also requires investments in technologies that are still developing or that are not yet commercially viable.
+The transition to net zero also requires investments in technologies that are still developing or that are not yet commercially viable.
 Many of these projects and activities are not currently at a stage where traditional bank financing would be warranted.
 A way to mitigate these risks is through cooperation between the public and the private sector.

 An example of such a cooperation is Danske Bank's financing for the Finnish food technology company Solar Foods, which has a mission to revolutionise global food production with a protein manufactured without using arable land, photosynthetic plants or animals.
-The financing for the first production facility is being provided by Danske Bank with a guarantee from Finnvera, and Denmark's Export Credit Agency [EKF] which are both specialised financing companies owned by the States of Finland and Denmark.
+The technologies will benefit from clear, longterm, national and EU policies as well as from initial public sector support to reduce the risk in such projects.
+This calls for an opportunity to explore alternatives to the traditional financing models of banks, for example in collaboration with public funds and/or other sources.